top of page

 It’s essential to be concise when creating your problem slide.
 Investors and other stakeholders are busy and don’t have time to wade through lengthy explanations.
 Aim for a maximum of three to four problems to clearly and effectively communicate the problem.

-If you ask any entrepreneur, they can easily list down 10–15 problems their startup solves.
+If you ask any entrepreneur, they can easily list 10–15 problems their startup solves.
 That’s a good thing generally but not with your pitch deck.
 If you’re facing this, try to eliminate it by prioritizing the 3–4 biggest problems.
 Once you have the top ones, put them into your pitch deck.

 6. Use visual aids